olin/studentgovernment/student_government_bylaws.md

    Resources
 3. a Representative for Curriculum and Faculty
 4. a Representative for Intercollegiate Affairs
-5. a Representative to IT
+5. a Representative to Information Technology
 6. a Representative to Facilities
-. a Representative to the Dining Services
+7. a Representative to Dining Services

-The remaining representatives include:
+The remaining three representatives are Class Representatives.
+These representatives include:

-1. two First Year representatives
+1. a Senior Class Activities Representative
-2. the Senior Class Activities q representative
+2. two First Year Class Representatives

 #### Section 2.
 Executives.

-There are be three executives who lead the Student Government and the
+There are three executives who lead the Student Government and the
 Council:

 **President.** The President serves as the Student Body President and